The best Nigerian Akara Recipe.

-- Wash/cut onions, bell peppers, and set aside.
-To the blender, add some beans, onions, bell pepper, plus little water (too much water will make your fritters runny, remember you will be frying them.)
+- Wash/cut onions, bell peppers, habanero, and set aside.
+To the blender, add some beans, onions, bell pepper, habanero, plus little water (too much water will make your fritters runny, remember you will be frying them.)

 - Then blend until very smooth; pour the mixture into a bowl.
 Repeat the above process to blend the whole beans.

 - (Optional step if you have a mortar and pestle); add some paste into the mortar and use the pestle to “grind” in a circular motion.
 This eliminates air from the paste and further “prepares” it for frying.
 And if you do not have mortar and pestle, ignore, and just add the paste into a bowl, and use spoon to stir.

-- Then in small increments, add salt and pepper to the paste, stir very well to combine, and taste before frying.
+- Then in small increments, add salt and crushed red pepper to the paste, stir very well to combine, and taste before frying.
 Be mindful not to add too much salt; a tiny bit goes a long in this recipe.
+Also, you may not need to add crushed red pepper if you blended in the habanero.

 - The best part of the work begins; frying.
 Ensure that you add enough frying oil into the pan (up to 3 inches deep), and place on medium heat, allow the oil to heat up, but make sure the oil is not too hot.